Supplier | Supply date 06-03-2015

 Different requirements apply for different purposes of stay, but you always need a valid passport and health insurance.
-It is very important that you have a sponsor in the Netherlands who will act, among other things, among other things, as a guarantor.
+It is very important that you have a sponsor in the Netherlands who will act, among other things, as a guarantor.

 If you are planning to work as an employee, you have to provide an employment contract.
 Your employer should be in possession of a work permit if you come from outside the EU.
 Exceptions can be made for short employment periods (see Recruiting staff).
 For holiday workers younger than 30 years of age, there is a ”Working holiday programme”.
 Persons from Canada, New Zealand and Australia can make use of this programme, which means that an employment permit is not required when staying less than one year.
 More information is available on Working in the Netherlands.